I used over 1000 different email addresses with different companies to track where spam originates

 Filtering spam

-Out-of-the box Spam Assassin is the most effective thing I have tried.
-It has so many tests that it catches more spam that any other filtering method I have tried.
+Out-of-the-box Spam Assassin is the most effective thing I have tried.
+It has so many tests that it catches more spam than any other filtering method I have tried.
 Adding tricks like greylisting may reduce spam by a few percentage points.
 All of the tricks I have tried filter less than 10% of the remaining spam, cumulatively.

 One trick that does seem to help is to hold mail that is at 80% of the spam threshold and run it through Spam Assassin a second time a few hours later.
 Blacklist databases take a little bit of time to learn about new spammers, new spams, and new relay IP addresses.